 At Mount Kilcoy State School, students have been given a vast range of opportunities to be challenged, achieve success and feel valued.
 This is evident in the consistent high achievement of our students both academically and on the sporting field.
-Some of our achievements this year include:
+Some of our achievements in 2014 include:

-- Outstanding results in the National Literacy and Numeracy tests with approx. 50% of students in year 5 and 7 in the highest Two Bandings in all 5 areas of NAPLAN. - Students received a range of awards from high distinction to credit and participation in the University of New South Wales and Australian maths competition external testings. - Junior, Senior and Overall Champions at the Inaugural Valley Schools' Spelling Bee. - Senior Champions at the Cluster Mathematics Tournament at Kilcoy State School. - 6/7 and Overall Valley Champion in Netball. - 6/7 Robotics team made it through to the National Championships held in Sydney.
+- Continued high results in the National Literacy and Numeracy tests with students in years 3, 5 and 7 scoring at or above the nation in reading, writing and numeracy.
+A significant improvements was also evident in the achievement of student in year 3 in all 5 areas of NAPLAN tests. - Students received a range of awards from high distinction to credit and participation in the University of New South Wales and Australian Mathematics Competition external testings. - Senior Champions at the Annual Valley Schools' Spelling Bee. - Winning several debating matches in the Interschool Debating Competition. - 4/5 Valley Champions in Netball. - 6/7 Robotics District Champions and made it through to the National Championships held in Sydney. - Representation at in school sports at District, Regional, State and National Level. - Attendance rate of 93.9%